cyb70289/rl-smartfour/docs/model.md

 Value bootstrap (`smartfour/pretrain.py`)
 ----------------------------------------
-A freshly initialized value head predicts ~0 everywhere, which gives PUCT no
+A freshly initialized value head predicts ~0 everywhere, which gives PUCT low q-signal.
-q-signal: unvisited children always outscore visited ones, so every node's ~25 children fill breadth-first before any descends, and the search freezes at ~3 plies of depth at ANY simulation budget (depth ~ log_25(sims)).
-Deep tactics (forks, 2-ply threats) then never enter the training data and the value never improves — a self-reinforcing collapse into short races.

-`pretrain_games > 0` breaks the cycle once, before iteration 1: `pretrain.py`
+When `pretrain_games > 0`, before iteration 1: `pretrain.py` plays that many
-plays that many random games and labels the states in the last `tail_plies` plies of each game with the average of `rollouts` (=20) random completions.
-The value head (plus the shared trunk; the policy head's weights are frozen) then trains `pretrain_epochs` epochs of MSE against those soft labels.
+random games and then trains `pretrain_epochs` epochs of MSE against those soft labels.
 The result is a value function that already knows live threats, so MCTS concentrates visits and the policy can learn real tactics from the very first iteration.

-Performance: rollout collection is pure-Python game play, so it parallelizes across `workers` processes (independent sub-seed streams — labels are distribution-equal to a sequential run, not bit-equal); the training loop runs on the selected device (samples move once, batches slice on-device, D4 augmentation stays the per-batch CPU transform).
-At the default `pretrain_games = 20000` / `pretrain_epochs = 64` this is roughly collection ~1 min + training ~20 min on an M4 (MPS) vs ~1.8 h all-CPU before.

 Diagnostics
 -----------